redboul/info4-gl-packaging/WORKSHOP.md

 We need to use **docker network** for that.

+### The network command

+#### _Optional_ Preliminary step

 **Optional**: Do the [docker tutorial for network - *Use the default bridge network*](https://docs.docker.com/network/network-tutorial-standalone/#use-the-default-bridge-network)

+#### Communication across container

-After this, update the app to have a network and use the container names in the URL and have the container talk to each other.
+Update the app to have a network and use the container names in the URL and have the container talk to each other.

 **Tip**: uncomment the content of `application.properties` and don't forget to rebuild the app and the docker image!

-### The network command

 ```
+./gradlew build
+docker build -t info4-gl-java-app .
 docker network create info4-gl-network
-docker run -d -p 1521:1521 -p 81:81 -v data:/opt/h2-data --network info4-gl-network  -e H2_OPTIONS='-ifNotExists' --name=MyH2Instance oscarfonts/h2
+docker run --rm -d -p 1521:1521 -p 81:81 -v data:/opt/h2-data --network info4-gl-network  -e H2_OPTIONS='-ifNotExists' --name=MyH2Instance oscarfonts/h2
-docker run -dp 8080:8080 --network info4-gl-network --name=rest-app info4-gl-java-app  | xargs docker logs -f
+docker run --rm -dp 8080:8080 --network info4-gl-network --name=rest-app info4-gl-java-app  | xargs docker logs -f
 ```

+Go To the [guest list](http://localhost:8080/guest).
+As the db container is fresh new, it contains no data.
+But you can add some using the curl commands as before.
+The difference here is that the DB container is independent from the App server.
+Which means you can reload the app server to make changes and still have the data from previous tests available.

+Go to the [DB2 Web Client](http://localhost:81/guest) and connect with empty admin password on this JDBC URL: **jdbc:h2:tcp://localhost:1521/info4-gl**.
+Execute `SELECT * FROM GUEST` after having added some guests to see the list here too.

+We now have a backend solution of our multi-tier docker app.
+Let's add a web server now.

 ## Adding a http Proxy